 When you start focusing on the good going on, you can be a positive influence on those around you.
 A lot of people have had it pretty rough and they can’t see past their own pain and only see pain in the world.

 It took me a long time to develop gratitude.
 I really never felt grateful until I reached my thirties.
-It was hard for me to feel that way, and I had to learn gratitude through seeing the pain of others by experiencing the stories that others shared with me.
+It was hard for me to feel that way, and I had to learn gratitude by seeing the pain of others by experiencing the stories that others shared with me.

 The more you hear those stories, even though a lot of what you hear is bad news, the more you get to reflect on the world you live in.